dev-hd11/Confidante/CONTRIBUTING.md

 ## Contributions :
-Sorry, the project is still under development so we are not accepting any kind of pull requests.
+Project is fully developed and we are now acceppting pull requests.
+Please send pull requests for inspection.
+Useful ones will be uploaded in version CARBON X.

 ## Copyright :
 Current copyright holder of all source code is Himank Deka.